Akuli/python-tutorial/basics/getting-started.md

 >>>
 ```

-Again, I put a space after the `#` and multiple spaces before it just to
-make things easier to read.
+Comments are useful for explaining something to people reading the code.

-If we write a comment on a line with no code on it, the prompt changes
+The interactive prompt does this if you enter a comment on a line with
-from `>>>` to `...`.
-To be honest, I have no idea why it does that and I
-think it would be better if it would just stay as `>>>`.
-The prompt goes
-back to `>>>` when we press Enter again.
+nothing else on it:

 ```python
 >>> # hello there